starquakee/starquakee.github.io/_pages/about.md

 # About Me

 Hello!
-My name is Chenchen Feng, and I am a first-year graduate student specializing in Computer Science.
-I am interested in Evolutionary Computation and specialize in designing Differential Evolution algorithms.
+My name is Chenchen Feng, and I am a second-year graduate student specializing in Computer Science.
+I am interested in Evolutionary Computation and LLM.
 I love playing games and am a top 100 player in CR and COC.
-At the same time, I am a homebody, love ACG, have seen 300+ animations and played over 100 Galgames.
+At the same time, I am a homebody, love ACG, have seen 400+ animations and played over 100 GalGames.
 If you also love ACG, please add me as a [bangumi friend](https://bangumi.tv/user/846860).
+At the same time, I also established an [ACG music website](https://music.acgs.one/), which currently has over 500 registered users.
+Welcome to visit!

 - **Location**: [Shenzhen, China]
 - **Institution**: [Southern University of Science and Technology(SUSTech)]